krallin/docker-elasticsearch/README.md

 To push the Docker image to Quay, run the following command:

-    make release
+    make push

 ## Continuous Integration

-Images are built and pushed to Docker Hub on every deploy.
-Because Quay currently only supports build triggers where the Docker tag name exactly matches a GitHub branch/tag name, we must run the following script to synchronize all our remote branches after a merge to master:
+Images are built and pushed to Quay and the Docker Hub on push to master in Travis.

-    make sync-branches

 ## Copyright and License